meeber/titor/README.md

 All builds and bundles come with full source map support.

-Consumers who import your library automatically receive the best build based on their Node version.
+Consumers who import your package automatically receive the best build based on their Node version.

 # Background